mynkchaudhry/HealthAxon/README.md

 For any questions, issues, or suggestions regarding HealthAxon, feel free to contact us at mayanktalan98@gmail.com.
 We're here to assist you and make your experience with the platform as smooth as possible.

-## License

-HealthAxon is licensed under the MIT License.
-See the `LICENSE` file for more details.

----